 Almond Oil | Being rich in vitamins that are typically found in most cosmetic section beauty products, almond oil is a quintessential single ingredient product for your skin.
 It is quickly absorbed so it won’t clog pores, and removes makeup in a flash.
 And since wrinkles are thought to be caused primarily by dry skin, the deep moisturizing ability of almond oil is ideal.
 To use, I add several drops of almond oil (it may take more depending on the type of makeup you’re using), along with a drop of essential oil, onto a reusable, unbleached baby wipe and place over my eyes.
 I gently rub to remove my eye makeup before repeating with a clean wipe for the rest of my face.

-We talk about detoxification in length in our free Fat Focused Detox, but in summary, supporting the various channels of elimination is essential in order to support the detoxification efforts of the body.
+I talk about detoxification in length in my free 7 day detox, but in summary, supporting the various channels of elimination is essential in order to support the detoxification efforts of the body.
 The skin is our largest detoxifying organ, making it one of these channels we should constantly be lending a hand (or two hands).
 These are the single ingredient beauty products I use to support my skin in detoxifying my little bod:

 Bentonite Clay | This product is a POWERHOUSE, with the key word being “chelation!”.
 Once a week, I mix about a tablespoon with an equal amount of water to make a face mask.
 I’ve also successfully mixed bentonite clay with arrowroot powder for dry shampoo, with baking soda as a toothpaste, or into our Lymphatic Elixir (recipe in our Ebook!) as a way to internally cleanse the body.
 See what I mean?
 POWERHOUSE.